|Nutritional Guidelines (per serving)|

 Add the flesh to a food processor along with the garlic clove, tahini and lemon juice.
 Puree the mixture until smooth.

-Then stir in the chopped parsley, salt, pepper and red pepper flakes, if using.
+Stir in the chopped parsley, salt, ground black pepper and red pepper flakes, if using.